pachyderm/pachyderm/packages/components/README.md

 ## Contributing to the library

 1. Code your change on a feature branch
+2. Add new components to `index.ts`
-2. Bump version in `package.json`
+3. Bump version in `package.json`
-3. Create a PR
+4. Create a PR

 Once your PR is approved, merge your changes and publish the library to npm.
 ### Publishing to npm